AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/marketing-roi.md

 >[!NOTE]
 >
->This article contains instructions for clients that are using the original architecture and new architecture.
+>This topic contains instructions for clients that are using the original architecture and new architecture.
 You are on the [new architecture](../../administrator/account-management/new-architecture.md) if you have the "Data Warehouse Views" section available after selecting "Manage Data" from the main toolbar.

 If you are spending money on online advertising, you want to track your return on this spend and make data-driven decisions on further investments.
-This article demonstrates how to set up a dashboard that track your channel analysis – including ROI in aggregate and by campaign.
+This topic demonstrates how to set up a dashboard that track your channel analysis – including ROI in aggregate and by campaign.

 ![](../../assets/Marketing_dashboard_example.png)